 Fraudsters Active in “Exempt Markets”

-Within this unregulated market there is no requirement for companies to sell their securities through a registered dealer.
-So it is of no surprise that in the last 5-years alone Canadian regulators with extensive investigation have unraveled the following fraudulent investors that issue fake promissory notes in “exempt markets:
+Within this unregulated market, there is no requirement for companies to sell their securities through a registered dealer.
+So it is of no surprise that in the last 5-years alone Canadian regulators with the extensive investigation have unraveled the following fraudulent investors that issue fake promissory notes in “exempt markets: